SavvySav24/PokeBallGoBattle/README.md

 Squirtle
 Bulbasaur

 First the player will select one from the choices listed above and then the computer will choose.
 After the results will be calcuated and tallied for whoever won the rounds point.
+No points are rewarded if you tie against the computer.

 --Rules--
 Battle rules: